Select your location

 How are we disclosing our monitoring?

-Most Capital Group portfolios are subject to our monitoring process.
-On average, between 3% and 11% of holdings (by number) are flagged, as of 8/31/2021, for additional review.
+Funds and accounts that primarily hold equities or corporate or sovereign bonds are subject to our monitoring process.
 We recognize that ESG transparency is important; clients value being shown how the process works in practice.
-Therefore, we have recently added fund level disclosure of our corporate monitoring process, disclosing which holdings are being flagged for in-depth review.
+Therefore, we have fund-level disclosure of the results of our corporate monitoring process — where data is available — disclosing which holdings are being flagged for in-depth review.

-Twelve of the holdings in Global Equity's portfolio, as of June 30, 2022, or about 5%, were flagged in the ESG monitoring process.
-These holdings are monitored by analysts, meaning they require a heightened level of research and engagement.
+As of March 31, 2024,ǁ eight holdings in this sample Capital Group portfolio (not available in Canada), or about 3%, were flagged in the ESG monitoring process.
+These holdings are monitored by analysts and subject to a heightened level of research and potential engagement.

-This donut chart shows that of the 237 holdings in Capital Group Global Equity Fund (Canada) at June 30, 2022, 5% were flagged during the ESG monitoring process and thus required an elevated level of research and engagement.
-95% of the holdings were not flagged.
+This donut chart shows the percentage of the 266 holdings in a sample Capital Group equity fund (not available in Canada) that were flagged during the ESG monitoring process and thus required an elevated level of research and engagement.
+97% of the holdings were 'non-flagged' while 3% of the holdings were flagged and less than 1% were tagged as other holdings that either do not have available third-party data or are not covered in the monitoring process.

-There are secondary benefits of our monitoring process and disclosure.
 Because third-party ratings are increasingly used across the market, it is helpful to understand this “market view” of a company and why our view may differ.
-Our clients are using third-party ESG tools, such as those provided by Morningstar or MSCI, which score the holdings in portfolios.
-Our monitoring process helps us go beyond third-party data to address ESG risks.
+Many of our clients use third-party ESG tools, such as those provided by MSCI, which score the holdings in portfolios, and we are committed to providing transparency and disclosure of our monitoring approach and results.

 Monitoring strengthens the other elements in the process

-We are committed to a systematic approach to ESG integration, rooted in investment materiality and complementing The Capital System.
+Our ESG integration process is rooted in investment materiality and enhances our investment approach, The Capital System.
 Monitoring is an important part of how we do this.
 We are also committed to driving ongoing improvement in all areas of our process, and monitoring is no exception.
-As ESG data grow and mature over time, we will continue to drive our process forward.
+We review our corporate monitoring process on a regular basis to ensure it remains fit for purpose and flags material issues for deeper research.
+As ESG data grows and mature over time, we will continue to drive our process forward.

 Your gateway to all things ESG at Capital Group